hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/validator_configuration_file.rst

   Note that this option is not needed in static peering mode.

-  Replace the seed address and port values with either the publicly-addressable IP address and port or with the NAT values for the other nodes in your network.
+  Replace the seed address and port values with either the publicly addressable IP address and port or with the NAT values for the other nodes in your network.
 For example: